minhduyle-687/Milk-CRUD-Demo/README.md

 * [Setup](#setup)

 ## General info
-This project is used for practicing and learning technologies such as Spring Boot, MyBatis, Flyway, ...
+This project is used for
+* practicing technologies such as Spring Boot, Flyway, ...
+* learning how to config mybatis and how mybatis manage with relation database (OneToOne, OneToMany, ManyToOne)

 ## Technologies
 Project is created with: